-The vfile command can be used to read a binary raster file (vfile) that contains the values of a given model feature (P-velocity, S-velocity, or density) at the grid points.
-These files are not self describing, and thus do not contain any header metadata information, only the raw binary floating point data for each field point.
-Assuming vp.flt, vs.flt and r.flt contains values for the P-velocity, the S-velocity and the density in all grid points, the material model can be specified by the following lines in the input file:
+The vfile command can be used to read a binary raster file (vfile) that contains the values of a given model feature (P-velocity, S-velocity, or density) at each point or a subset of the points in the grid.
+Note that these files only contain the raw binary floating point values (4 bytes) for each grid point, and do not contain any header metadata information (such as the number of grid points in each direction or the grid size).
+Assuming that the files vp.flt, vs.flt and r.flt contain values for the P-velocity, the S-velocity and the density at all grid points, the material model can be specified by the following lines in the input file: